Slovenia's house price rises have been the fastest in the EU.

 The decline could be attributed to a lack of supply despite strong demand, since according to a study by the Ljubljana Faculty of Social Sciences and the Institute of Spatial and Housing Policies, apartment construction in Ljubljana has been significantly slower than the capital´s population growth.
 During the period 2008 to 2017, the number of apartments increased by only 3,300 units, way below the rise in the number of residents - about 15,500.
 The study estimated there would be an apartment shortage in Ljubljana of around 16,000 units by 2025.

 However affordability may be a large part of the reason for the drop in transactions.
 Average house prices have accelerated between 2011 and 2017 at a faster pace (up by 26%) than wages (up by 5%).
 Despite interest rates being been low and falling, lending for house purchases rose by only 4.4% to €6.24 billion (US$ 7.16 billion) during the year to December 2018, according to the country’s central bank, the Bank of Slovenia - less than the increase in house prices.

-Due to a stock overhang, during the first ten months of 2017, the number of dwelling permits issued for residential buildings fell by 4.4% to 2,098 units, based on the figures from the Statistical Office of the Republic of Slovenia.
-The floor space of dwellings authorized also shrank by 4% to 536,369 square metres (sq. m.) during the same period.
+Supply is trying to catch up.
+In 2018, the total number of dwelling permits issued for residential buildings increased by 2.8% to 2,788 units, according to the Statistical Office of the Republic of Slovenia.
+The floor space of dwellings authorized also rose by 10.9% to 775,237 square metres (sq. m.) during the same period.